Speechless (1994 film): Plot

-Context
+Production

-The film was widely interpreted as an imitation of the contemporaneous, real-life romance of rival political consultants James Carville (key advisor to the first presidential campaign of Bill Clinton), and Mary Matalin (speechwriter for President George H. W. Bush).

-However, co-lead actor Michael Keaton reported that the script had been developed before Carville and Matalin had ever met—though Keaton did admit to viewing The War Room, a documentary about Carville's work, to prepare himself for the film.
+The film was widely interpreted as an imitation of the contemporaneous, real-life romance of rival political consultants James Carville (key advisor to the first presidential campaign of Bill Clinton) and Mary Matalin (speechwriter for President George H. W. Bush).
+However, actor Michael Keaton reported that the script had been developed before Carville and Matalin had ever met—though Keaton did admit to viewing The War Room, a documentary about Carville's work, to prepare himself for the film.
 Keaton came on board after dropping out of Batman Forever.

 Reception

 The film received mostly negative reviews from critics.

 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave it 2 out of 4, and wrote: "The level of humor is dialed safely down to the Sitcom setting, which limits what can happen, and how much we can care about it."
 Gene Siskel of the Chicago Tribune gave the film 1 out of 4 and was critical of the lack of chemistry between the leads and the script, writing: "This script needed to be completely overhauled before filming began."

 Brian Lowry of Variety wrote: "Never achieves the madcap hilarity of the '40s romantic comedies it seeks to emulate, and some of the dramatic moments feel a bit forced."
 Marjorie Baumgarten of the Austin Chronicle gave a positive review and wrote: "It comes down to the charms of Keaton and Davis in the end.
 You like these characters and root for them to score."

-Geena Davis was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.
+Geena Davis was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance at the 52nd Golden Globes.

 Box office

 The film debuted at No. 5 in the United States and went on to gross $20.6 million.
 It grossed $25.1 million worldwide.
-In Latin America, several countries released the film with the title "No se tú", taking advantage of the 1992 hit by Mexican singer Luis Miguel, included in the soundtrack of the film.
+In Latin America, several countries released the film with the title No Se Tú, taking advantage of the 1992 hit song by Mexican singer Luis Miguel, included in the soundtrack of the film.